EssaChanie/Capstone-Project/README.md

 # Capstone-Project
-# Using Machine Learning to Identify Predictors of Vitamin A Supplementation in Children Under Five in Ethiopia
+# Using Machine Learning to Identify Predictors of Vitamin A Supplementation in Children Under Five in Ethiopia: Insights from Demographic and Health Survey

 ## Overview
-This project applies machine learning to analyze the 2019 Ethiopia Demographic and Health Survey (DHS) dataset to identify key predictors of Vitamin A supplementation in children under five.
-By leveraging advanced predictive models, the study aims to provide data-driven insights for policymakers, healthcare practitioners, and researchers to improve child nutrition outcomes in Ethiopia.
+This project applies machine learning techniques to analyze the 2019 Ethiopia Demographic and Health Survey (DHS) dataset to identify key predictors of Vitamin A supplementation in children under five.
+Using advanced predictive machine learning models, the study aims to provide data-driven insights for policymakers, healthcare practitioners, and development partners to improve child nutrition outcomes in Ethiopia.

 ## Objectives
 1. Identify significant predictors of Vitamin A supplementation in children under five.
-2. Develop and compare the performance of machine learning models in predicting the likelihood of receiving Vitamin A.
+2. Develop and compare the performance of machine learning models in predicting the likelihood of receiving Vitamin A supplementation.
 3. Provide insights to support policy decisions and targeted interventions.
 4. Build an interactive dashboard to visualize data and model performance.

 ## Features
 **1. Data Preparation**
 - **Data Source**: 2019 Ethiopia DHS dataset
-- **Cleaning**: Handled missing values, removed outliers, and standardized numerical features.
+- **Cleaning**: Handled missing values
-- **Feature Engineering**:
-Encoded categorical variables (e.g., place of delivery, wealth index, and region).
+- **Feature Engineering**: Encoded categorical variables (e.g., place of delivery, wealth index, and region).
-Data Splitting: 80% training and 20% testing to ensure robust model evaluation
+- **Data Splitting**: 80% training and 20% testing to ensure robust model evaluation
 - **Exploratory Data Analysis (EDA)**: Univariate, bivariate, and multivariate analyses to uncover patterns and relationships.
 **2. Exploratory Data Analysis (EDA)**